wultra/powerauth-server/docs/PowerAuth-Server-1.9.0.md

 ### Add encryption_mode Column

-A new column `encryption_mode` has been added to the `pa_application_config` table to enable encryption of config values.
+A new column `encryption_mode` has been added to the `pa_application_config` table to enable encryption of configuration values.